 The Grosse Isle quarantine station historical context ...

-The spread of disease became an issue in Canadian history almost immediately after Confederation, when the Dominion government embarked on a deliberate strategy to encourage the immigrant settlement of the Canadian West.
-The port city of Quebec, had always been the main point of entry for immigrants coming to Canada well before then, and an abandoned island 30 miles downstream, Grosse Isle, was purchased by the British Government for a quarantine station yet in 1832 to deal with an expected cholera outbreak.
-The years 1832, 1834 and 1847 proved to be the most tragic in the history of the island station, the former two with outbreaks of cholera, then rampant in Ireland and England, the latter with typhus, when the woefully inadequate quarantine facilities on the island were tested by hundreds of Irish immigrants fleeing the consequences of the devastating potato famine in Ireland.
-Some 20,000 Canadians died that year, with more than 3000 Irish immigrant deaths at Grosse Isle, and another two thousand during their sea voyage.
-When Dr. Montizambert became an assistant quarantine officer at Grosse Isle some twenty years later in 1866, the grave markers of the last epidemic were there, as clear reminders of the challenges facing him and the quarantine station in years ahead.
+The spread of infectious disease became a heightened issue in Canadian history almost immediately after Confederation, when the Dominion government embarked on a deliberate strategy to encourage the immigrant settlement of the Canadian West.
+The port city of Quebec was a main point of entry for most Canadian immigrants at that time, as it was even decades earlier.
+Grosse Isle, an abandoned island about 30 miles downstream from the city, was purchased in 1832 by the British Government for a quarantine station to deal with an expected cholera outbreak.
+The years 1832-1834 proved to be the most tragic in the history of the island station, when hundreds of Irish immigrants appeared on Canadian shores, fleeing the consequences of the devastating potato famine.
+Some two thousand immigrants died during their sea voyage from cholera, with more than 3000 additional deaths at Grosse Isle, the quarantine station being woefully unprepared for the tragedy.
+When Dr. Montizambert became an assistant quarantine officer at Grosse Isle some twenty years later in 1866, the grave markers of the previous epidemics were there as clear reminders of the challenges facing him and the quarantine station in years ahead.

 Trained as a physician and surgeon in Canada and abroad, Dr. Frederick Montizambert became interested in epidemiology, trying to understand the importance of bacteriology as it relates to infectious disease, learning from scientists in Europe and the United states, where he briefly studied contagious diseases at the John Hopkins University.
 But rather then pursuing a potentially lucrative career as a young physician, he chose instead, to commit his life to Canadian public service and public health.
 Initially an assistant to the retiring director at Grosse Isle, he was promoted in 1868 at the age of 26, as his replacement, becoming the Medical Superintendent of the Quarantine Station.